QSD-Group/BW2QSD/README.rst

 Tutorial
 --------
-Please refer to the `quick tutorial <https://github.com/QSD-Group/BW2QSD/blob/main/bw2qsd/Tutorial.ipynb>`_ on GitHub for how to get started.
+Please refer to the `tutorial <https://github.com/QSD-Group/BW2QSD/blob/main/bw2qsd/Tutorial.ipynb>`_ on GitHub for how to get started.

 Author and Contributing